-These duck facts will help you realize that ducks are smart, highly sociable creatures capable of mind-boggling feats of athleticism.
-They also produce some mighty tasty eggs coveted by gourmet chefs and poultry enthusiasts alike.
+These amazing duck facts will help you realize that ducks are smart, highly sociable creatures capable of mind-boggling feats of athleticism.
+And in the case of domesticated ducks, they also produce tasty eggs coveted by gourmet chefs and poultry enthusiasts alike.

-Years ago, when we decided to get egg-laying ducks, we had no idea how profoundly that decision would change our perception of animal intelligence and emotional capacity.
+Years ago when we decided to get backyard ducks to produce our own eggs, we had no idea how profoundly that decision would change our perception of these animals’ intelligence and emotional capacity.
 After all, being told you have a “bird brain” isn’t intended to be a compliment!

-Since then, our flock of Welsh Harlequin ducks has been an ongoing source of entertainment and education (and occasionally a source of extreme irritation when they break into one of our strawberry patches or garden green beds).
+Since then, our flock of Welsh Harlequin ducks has been an ongoing source of entertainment and education.
+Admittedly, they can occasionally be a source of extreme irritation when they break into one of our strawberry patches or garden green beds to feast.

-Even if you don’t have ducks, we hope the duck facts in this article will help you better appreciate these amazing creatures!
+Even if you don’t raise ducks, we hope these nine duck facts will help you better appreciate these amazing creatures!

 One way ducks have adapted to get some good shut-eye while still keeping a look out for potential danger is to close one eye in order to put half their brain to sleep while keeping the other eye open and the other half of their brain awake and alert.